-Fees and statutory timeframes
+Fees and decision periods

-For most foreign investment applications, there is a statutory timeframe of 30 days within which a decision must be made.
-This timeframe is called the decision period.
-The decision period may be extended beyond 30 days.
+For most foreign investment proposals, there is a period of 30 days within which a decision must be made.
 In most cases, the decision period will not commence until the correct fee has been paid.

-For actions that have been called-in by the Treasurer, the fee must be paid within 30 days of the call-in notice being given.
+For actions that have been called -in by the Treasurer, 1 the fee must be paid within 30 days of the call -in notice being given.
 In these circumstances, the decision period will commence once the notice is given rather than when the fee has been paid.